cdapio/cdap/cdap-docs/developer-manual/source/building-blocks/transactional-messaging-system.rst

 With transactional messages, messages are not available (published) until the transaction has been successfully committed.

-For example, a pipeline or flow might follow these steps:
+For example, a pipeline might follow these steps:

 - Open a transaction
 - Do some work